thiemcun203/BKAI-IGH-NeoPolyp-Assignment/README.md

 # BKAI-IGH-NeoPolyp-Assignment
 pip install -r requirements.txt
-By running infer.py, we can get file submission.csv to check on kaggle Please download model from the following link:
+By running infer.py, we can get file submission.csv to check on kaggle <br>
+Please download model from the following link: